o3de/o3de.org/content/docs/user-guide/remote-content/use-a-remote-repository.md

 A new entry will be added to the list of remote sources, and the Gems, Projects and Templates provided by the O3DE remote repository will be available to download and use.

-### Activate or deactivate a remote repository in Project Manager
+### Activate or deactivate a remote repository

-You can toggle the visibility of remote content from specific O3DE remote repositories by pressing the eye button on the same row as the O3DE remote repository on the **Remote Sources** page.
-This is a useful way to stop showing content from that repository as available for download, without removing the O3DE remote repository URI.
+You can toggle the visibility of remote content from a O3DE remote repository by pressing the visibility button on the same row as the O3DE remote repository on the **Remote Sources** page.
+This is a useful way to hide content from that repository, without removing the remote repository.

 ![Visibility buttons on the Remote Sources page](/images/user-guide/remote-content/ProjectManagerRemoteSources.JPG)

-### Remove a remote repository in Project Manager
+### Remove a remote repository

 You can remove an O3DE remote repository URI from the **Remote Sources** page in the Project Manager so the remote content in it is no longer listed and the meta data is no longer updated.
 1. Select the O3DE remote repository you want to remove by clicking on the entry in the list of remote sources.